smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/Unsubscribe_from_Destination_and_Waypoints.md

 10. HMI sends the notification to SDL with the changes in waypoints or destination
 11. SDL does not transfer the notification to unsubscribed application

-**Alternative flow 1**

-2.a.1 Request is invalid
+**Alternative flow 1:** In case there are more than one applications subscribed on waypoints change notifications

+5.a.1 SDL does not transfer the request to HMI

-2.a.2 SDL responds INVALID_DATA, success:false to mobile application and doesn't unsubscribe from destination and waypoints change notifications
+5.a.2 SDL unsubscribes the requesting application from destination & waypoints change notifications

-**Alternative flow 2:**

-3.a.1 Request is not allowed by Policies

-3.a.2 SDL responds DISALLOWED, success:false to mobile app and doesn't unsubscribe from destination and waypoints change notifications

-**Alternative flow 3:**

-4.a.1 Navigation interface is not available on HMI

-4.a.2 SDL responds UNSUPPORTED_RESOURCE, success:false to mobile app and doesn't unsubscribe from destination and waypoints change notifications
+5.a.3 SDL keeps all other applications subscription staus unchanged

+5.a.4 Any change on destination or waypoints happens on HMI

+_Expected:_

+5.a.5 HMI sends the notification to SDL with the changes in waypoints or destination

+5.a.6 SDL transfers the notification to subscribed applications

+5.a.7 SDL does not transfer the notification to unsubscribed application

 **Exception 1:**

+2.1.a Request is invalid

+2.1.b SDL responds INVALID_DATA, success:false to mobile application and doesn't unsubscribe from destination and waypoints change notifications

+**Exception 2:**

+3.1.a Request is not allowed by Policies

+3.1.b SDL responds DISALLOWED, success:false to mobile app and doesn't unsubscribe from destination and waypoints change notifications

+**Exception 3:**

+4.1.a Navigation interface is not available on HMI

+4.1.b SDL responds UNSUPPORTED_RESOURCE, success:false to mobile app and doesn't unsubscribe from destination and waypoints change notifications

+**Exception 4:**

 6.1.a HMI did not respond during default timeout

 6.1.b SDL responds GENERIC_ERROR, success:false to mobile application and does not unsubscribe from destination and waypoints change notifications

-**Exception 2:**
+**Exception 5:**

 6.2.a HMI responds with UNSUPPORTED_RESOURCE